khushiNgm/90-Days-DevOps/Day11WithGitHUb/README.md

 # Tasks

-## Task 1:
+## task 1:
-■ Set your user name and email address, which will be associated with your commits.
+Set your user name and email address, which will be associated with your commits.

-## Task 2:
+## task 2:
-■ Create a repository named "DevOps" on GitHub.
+■ Create a repository named "DevOps" on GitHub.</br>
-■ Connect your local repository to the repository on GitHub.
+■ Connect your local repository to the repository on GitHub.</br>
-■ Create a new file in Devops/Git/Day-02.txt & add some content to it.
+■ Create a new file in Devops/Git/Day-02.txt & add some content to it.</br>
 ■ Push your local commits to the repository on GitHub.